Moses Fletcher: Family

-(1) Mary Evans on October 30, 1589, at St. Peters Church, Sandwich, Kent, England.
-They had ten children between about 1590 and about 1609, eight of whom were baptized at St. Peters.
+(1) Mary Evans on October 30, 1589, at St. Peter's Church, Sandwich, Kent, England.
+They had ten children between about 1590 and about 1609, eight of whom were baptized at St. Peter's.
 She died sometime between 1609 and 1613 in either England or Holland.
 Her burial place is unknown.

 (2) Sarah _____ Denby, widow of Englishman William Denby, in Leiden on December 21, 1613.
 Moses Fletcher was about age forty-nine years old at this time.
 There are no children recorded from this marriage.
 There is no date of her death, which is believed to have been in Holland.
 Her burial place is unknown.

 Of his children, only John, Priscilla and Elizabeth are known to have married.
 None of the children are known to have come to the New World.

-Children of Moses and Mary Fletcher, all baptized at St. Peters Church in Sandwich, Kent:
+Children of Moses and Mary Fletcher, all baptized at St. Peter's Church in Sandwich, Kent: